OuluLinux/Overlook/README.md

-# Overlook
+# Overlook (in progress)

-A scientific-ish time series predictor for market data.
+A scientific time series predictor for financial data.
+This is a master's thesis project, which will be completed eventually.
+The target time for completion is spring 2019.

+The program is still very buggy.
+Please don't fork or try to run this yet.
 The work is currently ongoing.
-Please don't fork or try to run this yet.

-###### Welcome to overlook chat in #overlook @ quakenet.
-[Webchat](http://webchat.quakenet.org/)

 ### Features

-Overlook is using neural network code from academic research projects:
- - ConvNetJS, a popular convolutive neural networks library, via ConvNetC++
- - NARX from NarxSim master's thesis project
- - Mona from Cortical Networks (MICrONS) Workshop sponsored by IARPA

-Overlook uses in some way following neural network models:
+Overlook uses following neural network models in some way:
-- Common **Neural Network modules** (fully connected layers, non-linearities), Classification (SVM/Softmax) and Regression
+- Forecasting **Autoencoder**
+- Ideal order **Classifier**
+- **Linear regression**
 - An **Reinforcement Learning** module, based on Deep Q Learning
-- Deep **Recurrent Neural Networks** (RNN)
 - **Long Short-Term Memory networks** (LSTM)
-- **Recurrent Highway Networks** (RHN)
 - **Mona**, a goal-seeking neural network that learns hierarchies of cause and effect contexts
 - **NARX**, Nonlinear AutoRegressive with eXogenous inputs neural network architecture

+Other features available for programmers:
+- Common **Neural Network modules**
+- Deep **Recurrent Neural Networks** (RNN)
+- **Recurrent Highway Networks** (RHN)
 - **TDNN**, time delay neural network

-If some advanced virtual neural network architecture is not included, please send a message to the author.
+Ideas for improvements are welcome.

 Some other features:
 - High performance processing via fixed size memory.
 Symbols, timeframes and slot-processors can only be added in the initialization.